Hierarchical Bayesian CMB Component Separation with the No-U-Turn Sampler: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank David Alonso for useful comments on a draft of this paper.
 RDPG acknowledges support from an STFC studentship.
-CD acknowledges support from an ERC Starting (Consolidator) Grant (no.~307209).
+CD acknowledges support from an ERC Starting (Consolidator) Grant (no.~307209) and an STFC Consolidated Grant (ST/P000649/1).

 \bsp